ole00/afterburner/README.md

 PCB:
 ---------------
 The new design no longer has an etched PCB design available.
-The most oconenient way to get the PCB is to order it online on jlcpcb.com, pcbway.com, allpcb.com or other online services.
+The most convenient way to get the PCB is to order it online on jlcpcb.com, pcbway.com, allpcb.com or other online services.
 Use the zip archive stored in the gerbers directory and upload it to the manufacturer's site of your choice.
   Upload the afterburner_fab_3_0.zip and set the following parameters (if required).

   * Dimensions are 79x54 mm